-Licensees must seek the CBB's prior written approval before committing to a new material outsourcing arrangement.

-RM-2.1.2 Licensees may not outsource their core business activities to a third party.
+- Investment firm licensees must seek the CBB's prior written approval RM-7.1.6 before committing to a new material outsourcing arrangement. - Investment firm licensees may not outsource their core business RM-7.1.7 function or activities to third parties.